Adult Education

 Adult Brit Mitzvah and Confirmation Classes

-Adults who never experienced the time-honored rite of passage as a Bar/Bat Mitzvah are invited to join the Adult B’nai Mitzvah program.
+Adults who have never experienced the time-honored rite of passage as a Brit Mitzvah are invited to join the Adult Brit Mitzvah program.
 Participation is limited to Temple members.

 Year Two's Curriculum will help prepare those individuals who wish to work toward becoming an adult Brit Mitzvah or Confirmand.